Image to Image / Node.js Reference

 function getRemainingCreditCount() { return int; }

 Get the number of conversion credits available in your account.
+Use this to monitor your credit usage and implement alerts before running out of credits.

 This method can only be called after a call to one of the convertXtoY methods.